The Last Judgment (Michelangelo): Description

 Surrounding Christ are large numbers of figures, the saints and the rest of the elect.
 On a similar scale to Christ are John the Baptist on the left, and on the right St. Peter, holding the keys of Heaven and perhaps offering them back to Christ, as they will no longer be needed.
 Several of the main saints appear to be showing Christ their attributes, the evidence of their martyrdom.
 This used to be interpreted as the saints calling for the damnation of those who had not served the cause of Christ, but other interpretations have become more common, including that the saints are themselves not certain of their own verdicts and try at the last moment to remind Christ of their sufferings.

 Other prominent saints include St. Bartholomew below Peter, holding the attribute of his martyrdom, his own flayed skin.
 The face on the skin is usually recognized as being a self-portrait of Michelangelo.
 St. Lawrence is also present, along with the gridiron on which he was roasted.
-Also depicted is St. Catherine with a portion of the wheel on which she was broken.
+Also depicted is St. Catherine with a portion of the wheel on which she was supposed to have been broken, St. Sebastian, holding the bundle of arrows with which he was shot, and St. Blaise with two metal combs that were used to tear the flesh off his back.
 Many others, even of the larger saints, are difficult to identify.
 Ascanio Condivi, Michelangelo's tame authorized biographer, says that all Twelve Apostles are shown around Christ.